Cow House Studios

 A quiet studio.
 A beautiful setting.
 Time for inspiration.

-We offer 1- to 4-week sessions between June and October.
+We offer 1- to 4-week sessions between late-May and late-October.
 Our facilities are wheelchair friendly and include a private suite for a personal care assistant.

-In addition to our traditional 2- to 4-week residencies, we offer shorter 1-week residencies (one in early June, one in mid-October) that are dedicated to artist/writer parents with at least one dependent child under the age of 18 at home and to full-time caregivers (new this year!)
+In addition to our traditional 2- to 4-week residencies, we offer shorter 1-week residencies (one in early June, one in late-October) that are dedicated to artist/writer parents with at least one dependent child under the age of 18 at home and to full-time caregivers.
 These sessions are designed for the individual artist/caregiver alone.
 We are not able to accommodate children, spouses, partners, or collaborators.

 Our categories include: